• FAQs

 • What is the Bhutan SDF?

-Bhutan's SDF, or Sustainable Development Fee, is a policy that was introduced by the Kingdom of Bhutan in 1999 to support Bhutan’s commitment to protecting the environment and to promoting sustainable development.
+Bhutan's SDF, or Sustainable Development Fee, is a policy that was introduced by the Kingdom of Bhutan in 1999 to support Bhutan’s committment to protecting the environment and to promoting sustainable development.

 The aim is to promote smaller scale sustainable tourism, to reduce negative impacts of tourism and at the same time maximise the benefits for local communities.